-Ensuring a hydrated body actually means providing your body with more energy to function effectively.
-Even as little as 2% reduced from your total water level can cause certain health problems.
-Such as, increased fatigue, body temperature control disorder, motivation level decreases and physical and mental stress.
+Ensuring a hydrated body means providing your body with more energy to function effectively.
+Even as little as 2% reduced from your total water level can cause specific health problems, such as increased fatigue, body temperature control disorder, motivation level decreases, and physical and mental stress.

 Improve Brain Function

-Hydration for the brain is extremely important.
+Hydration for the brain is essential.
 If not given the required amount of water levels, your brain will be able to function irregularly and improperly.
-Since, the brain is the message sender for all functions of our entire body, then it is best to pay extra attention on our brain's needs.
+Since the brain is the message sender for all functions of our entire body, it is best to pay extra attention to our brain's needs.

-Studies have shown that one to two percent of water loss in women's brain can extremely impair the functions of the brain.
-Particularly, affecting their mood and concentration to any aspect of the matter.
-Common effects that result to this type of situation is over-fatigue and headaches.
+Studies have shown that one to two percent of water loss in women's brains can impair the brain's brain's functions.
+Particularly affecting their mood and concentration on any aspect of the matter.
+Common effects that result from this type of situation are over-fatigue and headaches.

-Another study pertaining to men have shown that even just 1.5% of water loss in the brain can affect their daily functionalities.
+Another study about men has shown that even just 1.5% of water loss in the brain can affect their daily functionalities.

 Prevent and Treat Headaches

 Science has proven that a body with less water can cause headaches or even severe migraines.
-As well as, water, itself, can help in curing those brain-related problems.
+As well, water itself can help in curing those brain-related problems.

 Helps Prevent Kidney Stones

 The kidneys function as the filtering machine of our body.
-They aid in extracting waste from the blood, urine and other body fluids.
-Thus, making them as important as any organ in the body (although, all organs are important).
+They aid in extracting waste from the blood, urine, and other body fluids.
+Thus, making them as important as any organ in the body (although all organs are essential).

-Drinking the required amount of water a day can help prevent the formation of clumps and crystals that results to Kidney Stones.
+Drinking the required amount of water a day can help prevent clumps and crystals that result in Kidney Stones.
 The water's primary function in the kidney is diluting the concentration of minerals.

 Effective for Losing Weight

 Studies have shown that people who drink two glasses of water before meals are likely to lose more weight than those who do not.
-The reason behind this is that the water creates a heavy impact on the stomach making you full easily.
-Thus, the likely you are to lessen your calorie intake which will gradually result to weight loss.
+This is because the water creates a heavy impact on the stomach.
+This is because you are to lessen your calorie intake, which will gradually result in weight loss.

 There are a lot of sources to get yourself some water to drink.
-However, there are various kinds of water and not every kind is safe and drinkable.
-How do you know when a water is safe?
+However, there are various kinds of water, and not every kind is safe and drinkable.
+How do you know when water is safe?
 Where should you get water?

 Different Types of Water

-There are a lot of choices to choose from on which source you are going to provide yourself with water.
-It will be a big advantage for you to let yourself be aware of the different kinds of water for drinking.
-There may be a lot of water selection, but, not all are guaranteed safe for drinking.
+There are many choices to choose from on which source you will provide yourself with water.
+It will be a significant advantage for you to be aware of the different kinds of water for drinking.
+There may be a lot of water selection, but not all are guaranteed safe for drinking.

 In all circumstances, tap water is never advised for drinking.
 Out of all the kinds of water, this is the most unsafe.
-Do not be fooled on how it is convenient and easy to access.
-Furthermore, tap water is found to carry different kinds of contaminants that might cause several serious health problems.
+Do not be fooled by how it is convenient and easy to access.
+Furthermore, tap water can carry different kinds of contaminants that might cause several serious health problems.

 Before going further, let us first familiarize the different kinds of contaminants.